 HEAD>

-During the spring, summer and fall months, weather and other scheduled events allowing, the Sae Hrafn is taken out on voyages twice a month (we try to schedule one Sunday and one Saturday voyage).
-Saturday voyages are usually begun at 10:00am, Sunday voyages usually start at around noon.
-There are occasional multi-day voyages but those are indicated ahead of time.
+During the spring, summer and fall months, weather and other scheduled events allowing, the Sae Hrafn is taken out on voyages approximately once every second week (generally on Saturdays but occassionally on Sundays or holidays).
+For Saturday voyages we usually assemble at 10:00 or 10:30am.
+Sunday voyages usually start at a bit later.
+There are occasional special purpose or multi-day voyages but those are planned and publicized well ahead of time.

-The ship is made ready for the voyage (e.g. bailing, bending sail(s) tightening any loose rigging, mounting the figurehead and tail, loading ship's gear (including PFDs) from the dock box, personal gear, etc.).
-When the ship is ready to leave dock, the rules of the voyage are read and commands are reviewed and explained to any newcomers, members' guests, or new members in the crew.
-(If an experienced crew member can be spared from ship preparation, a quick on-shore course in commands and rowing may be given to such first-timers while the preparations are under way.)
+The ship is made ready for the voyage (e.g. bailing, bending sail(s) tightening any loose rigging, mounting the figurehead and tail, loading ship's gear (including PFDs) from the storage facilities, personal gear, etc. When the ship is ready to leave dock, the rules of the voyage are read and commands are reviewed and explained to any newcomers, members' guests, or new members in the crew.
+(A quick on-shore lesson on commands and rowing may be given to such first-timers while the preparations are under way.)

 The purpose of these voyages is to research the techniques of square-sail ships and how they differ in handling from modern sail ships.
 Additionally it is to teach the rigging of a Viking longshipand similar vessels, the handling of such square-sailed vessel, the handling of the ship under oars, rowing commands, seamanship, modern and Viking era nautical terminology, and European history from late Classical times to the end of the Viking era, and to enhance awareness of such history and technology in the general public.
-In addition to standard operation of the ship, we also use it to conduct archaeology by experiment; testing various equipment and techniques to support or refute theories about the many aspects of such ships and their operation for which definitive information is lacking.
-We also have fun observing nature up close from our environmentally friendly and unobtrusive (at least to the wildlife, to which a dragonship is just a big piece of strangely shaped wood) vessel; learning the more recent history of the immediate area of our voyages; talking to locals, as well as sometimes to boaters from distant ports; getting photographed; learning about nautical history of more recent eras; discussing tangential (or sometimes totally unrelated) points of history and technology; and singing (usually 18th - 20th century) rowing songs.
+In addition to standard operation of the ship, we also use it to conduct archaeology-by-experiment; testing various equipment and techniques to support or refute theories about the many aspects of such ships and their operation for which definitive information is lacking.
+We also have fun observing nature up close from our environmentally friendly and unobtrusive (at least to the wildlife, to which a dragonship is just a big piece of strangely shaped wood) vessel; learning the more recent history of the immediate area of our voyages; talking to locals, as well as sometimes to boaters from distant ports; getting photographed; learning about nautical history of more recent eras; discussing tangential (or sometimes totally unrelated) points of history and technology; and singing (usually, anachronistically and incongrously due to no Viking period songs having been preserved, 18th - 20th century) rowing songs.

-Upon return to dock, the ship is secured and gear is offloaded; personal gear first, followed by ship's gear which is stowed in the dock box.
-Sometimes the crew and guests will then meet at a local restaurant to discuss the voyage, sights seen, things learned, and ask more detailed questions.
+Upon return to dock, the ship is secured and gear is offloaded; usually personal gear first, followed by ship's gear which is stowed back at the storage facilities.
+Sometimes the crew and guests will then hang around the site or meet at a local restaurant, to discuss the voyage, sights seen, things learned, and ask more detailed questions.

 TO RETURN TO THE MAIN MENU PAGE MAIN MENU